By Nick Saunders

 However, Good Will Hunting was a very good film, one for which his contribution tends to be severely overlooked, despite winning an Oscar and a Golden Globe for co-authoring the screenplay.
 He was compelling in his portrayal as the embattled Superman actor George Reeves in Hollywoodland.
 He showed he has directorial chops in Gone Baby Gone.
 The Town was tight.
 In Argo he acted and directed his way to a Best Picture Oscar.
 This guy hasn’t had a misstep in over half a decade.

 Even Daredevil catches him an inordinate and unjustified amount of flack.
-I went back and rewatched it recently, and it is not a bad film.
+I went back and rewatched it recently, and it is not that bad a film.
 When I think of terrible superhero movies, I think of Spawn, Ang Lee’s Hulk, Ghost Rider, and Spiderman 3.
 Daredevil was better than all these stink nuggets combined, which is an empirical fact because I just published it on the interwebs.

 Let’s keep an open mind here people.
 Michael Keaton, who initially appeared to be horribly miscast in Tim Burton’s Batman films, was a surprisingly good fit for the tights.
 George Clooney, who I initially thought was a perfect choice for the role, almost killed the franchise by coating it in an impenetrable veneer of fail.
 I figured Val Kilmer would suck as Batman, and I was right.
 And Christian Bale, well I didn’t know who the heck he was to even have an advance opinion.
 But he was pretty dang good.